frouo/lembot-public-website/blog/index_/2021-12-06_add-the-campaign-name-in-your-export.md

 ---
 head:
   title: "Lembot • Add the campaign name in your export"
+  meta:
+    title: "How to add the campaign name to your lemlist export"
+    description: "Easier to organize your data when you know from which campaign it comes from.
+Add the campaign name to your lemlist export in 1-click"
 card:
   title: "Add the campaign name in your export"
   description: "With lembot you can choose to add the campaign name in your export"